 Excellent - 100% Above Average - 85% Average - 70% Failing - 0% Timeliness The student turned in the assignment by the due date.
 N/A N/A The assignment was late.
 (This may cause a failing grade for the entire assignment.)
-Writing The assignment is virtually free of grammatical errors, typos, misspellings, and other writing inelegancies. errors, typos, misspellings, and other writing inelegancies, but they do not impede understanding the several grammatical errors, typos, misspellings, and other writing inelegancies, such that they are distracting but do not The assignment has several grammatical errors, typos, misspellings, and they impede understanding the text.

-Followed Directions all the directions provided by the instructor in the syllabus or online for The student followed the directions in a way that addressed the core learning objectives, but did not follow the logistical directions (e.g., word counts, outline of assignment).
+Writing The assignment is virtually free of grammatical errors, typos, misspellings, and other writing inelegancies.
+The assignment has a few grammatical errors, typos, misspellings, and other writing inelegancies, but they do not impede understanding the text. several grammatical errors, typos, misspellings, and other writing inelegancies, The assignment has several grammatical errors, typos, misspellings, and they impede understanding the text.
+Followed Directions The student followed all the directions provided by the instructor in the syllabus or online for the assignment (including word counts, content, format, etc.).
+The student followed the directions in a way that addressed the core learning objectives, but did not follow the logistical directions (e.g., word counts, outline of assignment).
 The student followed the logistical directions but did not address the core learning objectives.
 The student failed to follow the logistical and learning objective directions provided by the instructor in the syllabus or online.
-Coherence assignment such that it is easily assignment such that There is an overall logic apparent in the assignment, though it requires some effort to grasp what the logic is.
+Coherence There is a logical flow throughout the assignment such that it is easily understandable and persuasive in the points it makes. assignment such that There is an overall logic apparent in the assignment, though it requires some effort to grasp what the logic is.
 There is no apparent logic to the assignment.
 It is obtuse and difficult to understand the points it makes.

-Content material and offering creative and The student clearly interacts with all the course materials (readings and lectures) appropriate to the topic, demonstrating comprehension of the material.
-The student clearly interacts with only some of the materials appertaining to the topic of the assignment, demonstrating comprehension of the material.
-Alternately, the student uses the appropriate materials, but does not represent them accurately.
-The student's assignment either does not refer to any course material or clearly misunderstands the material it does use.
-Collegiality intended audience), inviting further constructive The assignment is academic in tone (or is appropriate to the intended audience), though can emphasize deconstructive The assignment is entirely informal (or is inappropriate to the intended audience) and/or may be entirely negative by attacking others and resisting topic, even in the case of disagreeing with authors, the instructor, or other students. constructive. engaging in constructive self-reflection. reflection on one's own work invited by course material or peer feedback.
+Content The student clearly interacts with the course materials (readings and lectures), demonstrating both comprehension of the material and offering creative and constructive insight for further conversation on the topic at hand. interacts with all the course materials (readings and lectures) appropriate to the topic, demonstrating comprehension of the material. comprehension of the material.
+Alternately, The student's assignment either does not refer to any course material or clearly misunderstands the material it does use.
+Collegiality conversation on the academic in tone (or is appropriate to the intended audience), though can emphasize deconstructive interaction more than academic in tone (or is not entirely appropriate to the intended audience) and/or is defensive about engaging in constructive self-reflection The assignment is entirely informal (or is inappropriate to the intended audience) and/or may be entirely negative by attacking others and resisting reflection on one's own work invited by course material or peer feedback.
 Responses (When a response to other students is required) The student responds to others substantively by finding points to agree with, disagree with, or to nuance based on ideas raised in course materials.
 The response invites constructive conversation.
 The student responds to others substantively by finding points to agree with, disagree with, or to nuance based on course materials.
 The student responds to others, but shows little interaction with course materials in the response.
 The student responds in a hostile way that seeks to end conversation, or the student's response does not address the issues raised by the other student.